 Now, a word-for-word translation isn’t good enough for your resume.

 And if you’ve ever tried to use Google Translate between two different languages, you’ll see it’s far from perfect.

 Companies have already begun using computer programs in their hiring.
-Applicant tracking systems and resume screening algorithms that check for keyword before a human even looks are examples of this.
+Applicant tracking systems and resume screening algorithms check for keywords before a human even looks.